LukeWalter/cs2261-grading-suite/README.md

 The script should automatically unzip all of the zip files AND replace their tasks.json with your own tasks.json.
 You should be done yay!

-### 6. Troubleshooting
+### 6. UNIX Troubleshooting
 Here's a list of possible issues you may have when trying to run the scripts for the first time:

 - Insufficient permissions
-  > Use the `chmod 777 fileName` command on each of the bash scripts to update their permissions to a state where you can read, write, and execute them.
+  > Use the `chmod 777 scriptName.sh` command on each of the bash scripts to update their permissions to a state where you can read, write, and execute them.

 - Bulkunzipper.sh script not found
   > This occurs because this script uses commands that aren't included in base UNIX.
 Use the `sudo apt-get install zip unzip` command to install them on your computer.

+- Bad interpreter: No such file or directory
+  > Not entirely sure what causes this, but I do know the fix!
+Use the `sed -i -e 's/\r$//' scriptName.sh` command on each of the bash scripts to fix this issue.